ivedmohan/SkillArena/README.md

 ```

 The plugin computes its own base points + time bonus and passes them to `onCorrect(pts)`.
 The engine applies the **combo multiplier** on top.
 This way the plugin owns its timing logic and the engine owns the global scoring math.

+Furthermore, plugins can map into the global `adaptive` state passed down by the Engine, allowing plugins to restrict local timers or elevate visual pressure dynamically when the user is performing too well.

 ---